shufo/blade-formatter/README.md

 {{-- blade-formatter-enable --}}
 ```

-To disable format on a specific line, you can use comment in the following format:
+To disable formatiing on a specific line, you can use comment in the following format:

 ```blade
 {{-- blade-formatter-disable-next-line --}}
     {{ $foo }}
 ```

-To disable format in an entire file, put a `{{-- blade-formatter-disable --}}` comment at the top of the file:
+To disable formatting for an entire file, put a `{{-- blade-formatter-disable --}}` comment at the beginning of the file:

 ```blade
 {{-- blade-formatter-disable --}}